Cornet (rank): South Africa

-The rank of field cornet (veldkornet) was used for the senior officer of a ward or sub-district in the independent republican states of the Transvaal and Oranje-Vrystaat in late 19th century South Africa.
-They were elected by the commandos of their ward for periods of three years.
+During the late 19th century, the rank of field cornet was used in the militaries of the Boer republics of the South African Republic and Orange Free State for the senior officer of a ward or sub-district.
+Field cornets were elected by the commandos of their ward for periods of three years.
 In the case of large wards, an assistant field cornet could also be chosen.
-The rank was reminiscent of the Dutch use in cavalry troops that the commandos most closely resembled.
+The rank was reminiscent of its use by Dutch cavalry troops that the commandos most closely resembled.
 In apartheid-era South Africa, the rank of field cornet was used in the South African Army from 1960 to 1968.

 United Kingdom

 Winston Churchill while serving as a cornet in the 4th Queen's Own Hussars (1895).
 Churchill's formal rank was second lieutenant.

 Cornet was originally the lowest grade of commissioned officer in a British cavalry troop, the modern equivalent being a second lieutenant.
 Although obsolete, the term is still used as an internal title of address when referring to a second lieutenant within the British Army regiments of the Blues and Royals and Queen's Royal Hussars.

 The rank was in use by the time of the English Civil War.
 Among famous cornets in that conflict were George Joyce, Robert Stetson, and Ninian Beall.
-It was abolished along with the purchase of commissions in the Army Reform Act of 1871, replaced by second lieutenant.
+It was abolished along with the purchase of commissions in the Regulation of the Forces Act 1871, replaced by sub-lieutenant.

 United States

 General Alexander Macomb was initially commissioned a cornet in a career in which he eventually became Commanding General of the United States Army.

-The ranks of ensign and cornet were abolished in the US Army in 1815.
+The ranks of ensign and cornet were abolished in the United States Army in 1815.